Prakash Saput: Personal life

 Prakash Saput comes from a Dalit family, because of which he experienced caste-related discrimination in his early life.
 Since his childhood, he has enjoyed singing and dancing in local occasions in his village.
 When he was a kid, he wanted to be an actor.
 His childhood favourite actor was Dilip Rayamajhi; seeing him, he wanted to become an actor.
 He also worked as a RJ for Dhaulagiri FM, where he hosted a program called Just for You, where his responsibilities involved writing and presenting plays, as well as recording and mixing audio.
 He eventually relocated to Kathmandu, where he was able to pursue his singing career.
 He has changed the surname to "Saput" as a rebellious action to eradicate the caste discrimination in society and to become a catchy among the audiences.

 Prakash is married and lives with his wife, Bindu Bohara, and their two kids in Kathmandu.
 They initially faced challenges to their marriage due to inter-caste marriage.

 Career

 Saput released his debut album in 2011.
 Gari Khana Deu, his first song, was about social issues.
 However, his first release was Musu Musu Na Hasa, which was a folk song.
 Nearly a decade later, he gained recognition by a mass audience with the release of songs like Dohori Battle in 2018, Bola Maya in 2018, Galbandi Chyatiyo in 2019, Phuteka Chura in 2020, Mero Pani Haina Ra Yo Desh in 2021, Kura Bujhna Parcha (2021), Pir in 2022, and Sakambari in 2023.

 Honors

 Saput was appointed by the Nepal Tourism Board as Goodwill Ambassador for (Gandaki Province) for Visit Nepal 2020.

-In 2021, Saput was appointed as Goodwill Ambassador for National Disaster Risk Reduction and Management Authority (NDRRMA) of Nepal Government.
+In 2021, Saput was appointed as Goodwill Ambassador for National Disaster Risk Reduction and Management Authority (NDRMA) of Nepal Government.

-Saput was also awarded with Janasewa Shri by Government of Nepal in 2022 for his outstanding contribution to Nepali music.
+Saput was also awarded with Janasewa Shri by the Government of Nepal in 2022 for his outstanding contribution to Nepali music.